Psychologists League

 The Psychologists League was an organization of politically progressive psychologists that advocated for unemployed and under-employed psychologists during the Great Depression of the 1930s.
 Its larger purpose was to bring psychologists into the Marxist-led movement of radicalizing scientists and clinicians.

 History

 The League was created in the style of the Popular Front.
 A small group of psychologists active in the communist movement called a meeting for January 16, 1935 in the Bellevue Hospital’s psychiatry auditorium.
-It drew an audience of 200 psychologists and featured speakers carefully chosen to represent the socialist and communist movements, and a variety of academic and clinical fields.
+It drew an audience of 200 psychologists and featured speakers chosen to represent the socialist and communist movements, and a variety of academic and clinical fields.
 At the end of the evening, thirty members of the audience volunteered to form an organization combining political activism with reformist pressure within psychology, which would become the Psychologists League.
-Typical of the Communist Party’s tactics, four communist psychologists emerged as the group’s officers.
-Mary Bressler became its Secretary, while its Chairman was Solomon Machover, a former classmate of hers who was a Bellevue co-worker and member of the CP caucus there.
-Another Bellevue comrade was Karen Alper (later Karen Machover), a NYU graduate who was put in charge of “Professional Welfare” issues for the League.
-They were joined by Solomon Diamond (head of “Programs and Publications”), who became the intellectual leader of the League.
-Diamond was a young academic researcher who created and led various Popular Front organizations of the CP, writing under the name Albert Magnus.
+Mary Bressler became its Secretary, its Chairman was Solomon Machover.
+Solomon Diamond served as Head of Programs and Publications.
+Diamond als led other Popular Front organizations, writing under the name Albert Magnus.